 First American chess composer — Eugene Beauharnais Cook (1830-1915) was the first American chess composer of note.

-First American chess tournament — 1843 in New York.
+First American chess tournament — In 1843, the first documented American chess tournament was held, a local event in New York.

 First Chess Boxing competition — 2003, in Berlin.
 Also in 2003, the first world Chess Boxing world championship was held in Amsterdam, won by Iepe Rubingh.